shashi5g/graphql/README.md

-# graphql using graphql express
+# graphql implementation using graphql express

  Graphql with example of  Quary and Mutation